 Try: What’s blocking me is …

 An important theological point is that God wants you to recover.
-Reflect on the passage of Isaiah 61:1–4: ‘The Spirit of the Lord God is upon me, because he has anointed me; he has sent me to bring good news to the oppressed, to bind up the broken-hearted, to proclaim liberty to the captives, and release to the prisoners; to proclaim the year of the LORD’s favour, the day of vengeance of our God; to comfort all who mourn; to provide for those who mourn in Zion—to give them a garland instead of ashes, the oil of gladness instead of mourning, the mantle of praise instead of a faint spirit.
-They will be called oaks of righteousness, the planting of the Lord, to display his glory.
-They should build up the ancient ruins, they shall raise up the former devastation; they shall repair the ruined cities, the devastation of many generations.’
+Reflect on the passage of Isaiah 61:1–3: ‘The Spirit of the Lord God is upon me, because he has anointed me; he has sent me to bring good news to the oppressed, to bind up the broken-hearted, to proclaim liberty to the captives, and release to the prisoners; to proclaim the year of the LORD’s favour, the day of vengeance of our God; to comfort all who mourn; to provide for those who mourn in Zion—to give them a garland instead of ashes, the oil of gladness instead of mourning, the mantle of praise instead of a faint spirit.’
 This is an amazing list of promises to enable your full recovery.

 Reflect: As a first step, can you see yourself willing to change?
 Can you see yourself making choices?
 Perhaps inviting something new and different.